Your Trusted Digital

 Erik has 15 years of experience in corporate IT and systems development, having worked extensively in the government sector as a technical lead and project manager on the ideation, design, delivery, and operations of large-scale enterprise technology solutions.
 His diverse experience includes building out systems involving sensor networks to aggregate data for flood forecasting, public-facing web based government services portals, and a blockchain-based traceability solutions leveraging mobile devices and RFID technologies for clients in Canada and abroad.

-Adam currently leads technology and operations at both Convergence and Blockchain Learning Group.
-He is a driven engineer and educator, with a background in Mechatronic Systems and Software Engineering.
-He has been active in the Blockchain ecosystem for several years and has been involved in a variety of initiatives spanning both software education and development globally.
+Adam currently leads technology and operations with Convergence.
+He is a driven engineer with a background in Mechatronic Systems and Software Engineering.
+He has been active in the Blockchain ecosystem for several years with a focus on decentralized identity.

-His development experience includes projects varying from Decentralized Exchanges to Supply Chain to Land Registries with companies such as Oraclize and Convergence in collaboration with several international development organizations such as the United Nations Development Programme(UNDP) and many local governments.
+Adam’s development experience includes projects varying from Academic Credentials and Decentralized Exchanges to Supply Chain with companies such as Oraclize and Convergence in collaboration with several international development organizations such as the United Nations Development Programme(UNDP) and many local governments.

 Murtaza brings over 20 years of experience in training, marketing, project management and product development for both global firms and Canadian companies.
 He is an accomplished training and marketing professional with extensive experience in the technology, insurance, financial, transportation and retail industries.